After Hungary's Swiss franc mortgage manoeuvre, a nod to Orbanomics

 Unorthodox measures - dubbed Orbanomics - have included a 2011 repayment scheme to relieve Hungarian families of costly Swiss franc-denominated mortgages at the expense of the banks, most of which were foreign owned.

-Such policies were contributing factors in the banks, including Austria's Raiffeisen and Erste (ERST.VI) and a unit of Italy's Intesa Sanpaolo (ISP.MI), taking write-downs on their Hungarian operations.
+Such policies were contributing factors in the banks, including Austria's Raiffeisen and Erste and a unit of Italy's Intesa Sanpaolo, taking write-downs on their Hungarian operations.

 Speaking to investors last summer in London, Orban's central bank governor Gyorgy Matolcsy was eloquent on the need to tear up policy rule books - as his country was doing.

-But if Matolcsy's comments were met with scepticism last year, many are grudgingly admitting this week that he and Orban - also known for one of the highest bank levies in Europe, financial transaction taxes and a $12 billion (8 billion pounds) pension fund grab - may have done something right.
+But if Matolcsy's comments were met with scepticism last year, many are grudgingly admitting this week that he and Orban - also known for one of the highest bank levies in Europe, financial transaction taxes and a $12 billion pension fund grab - may have done something right.

 "(The FX mortgage conversion) was one of many negative and controversial decisions from Budapest and many people still find their decision-making controversial.
 But you have to acknowledge that so far it has worked," said Marcus Svedberg, chief economist at asset manager East Capital.